13zolw13/project_movies_api/README.md

-To run this app set .env file with
+Movies api made in typescript, node.js, express.js.
+Databese created in mongodb.
+Tests done in mocha.

+To run this api,  set environment variablue OMDB_KEY in dokcer-compose.yml in movies service get key  from omdb.
+Then run in console docker-compose up -d.

+Swagger docs availiable on localhost:3001/docs